Linux Kernel

 Configuration

 The configuration for the kernel is performed automatically by parsing and merging the various configuration sources: the version of the package itself, architecture specific options, target specific options and user supplied values.
-You can define custom kernel configuration - and even disable the automatics - using scripts/Config.
+You can define custom kernel configuration - and even disable the automatics - using ./t2 config.
 The kernel options are located in the expert section named 'Linux Kernel Options'.
 The possible styles of configuration generation are:

 ( ) Do not perform any automatic kernel configuration